s60sc/ESP32-CAM_MJPEG2SD/README.md

 * The FTP, Wifi, and other parameters need to be defined in file `myConfig.h`, and can also be modified via the browser under __Other Settings__.

 * Entire folders or files within folders can be uploaded to a remote server via FTP by selecting the required file or folder from the drop down list then pressing the __FTP Upload__ button.
+  On `upload a folder` check if each file exists and ignore it. __Incremental upload__

 * Entire folders or files within folders can be deleted by selecting the required file or folder from the drop down list then pressing the __Delete__ button and confirming.
-  On `upload a folder` check if each file exists and ignore it. __Incremental upload__

-* Check internet connection and automatically reconnect if needed on power loss.
+* Check internet connection and automatically reconnect if needed on __power loss__.

 * Added mdns name services in order to use `http://[Host Name]` instead of ip address